-If the family is determined to be ineligible based on the information provided in the application, the PHA will notify the family in writing (in an accessible format upon request as a reasonable accommodation), state the reason(s), and inform them of their right to an informal review.
-Persons with disabilities may request to have an advocate attend the informal review as an accommodation.
-See "Complaints and Appeals" Chapter.
+If the family is determined to be ineligible based on the information provided in the application, the HACB will notify the family in writing (an accessible format upon request as a reasonable accommodation), state the reason(s) and inform them of their rights to an informal review.
+Person with disabilities request to have an advocate attend the informal review as an accommodation.
+See "Complaints and Appeal" Chapter.